sei-relativity/react-film-lab/PART-4.md

 Follow the same steps as above, and once again check in the browser for functionality.

+#### Step 3: Refactor `FilmRow`

+The `FilmRow` component currently only renders UI.
+Therefore, you can also make it a functional component.

+Follow the same steps as above, and once again check in the browser for functionality.

 ### Task 3: Adding Film Details